NLESC-JCER/run-cpp-on-web/web-worker/README.md

 _Responsive UI thanks to the web worker._

-## Outro
+## Recap and what next?

-In this blog post we have learned how to run long running C++ code on the web using web workers.
+In this blog post we have learned how to keep a web app from freezing while executing computationally intensive C++ code.
+We learned how to create a web worker and how to use the web worker in a simple web app.

-In the [next blogpost](../js-react/README.md) we will show how to expand the code to an interactive React webapp.
+Now take your web app a step further by continue reading our blog series.
+Other blog posts in this series, about C++ in web apps, will show you [how to interact with your app using forms](../react) and [how to spice up your app up with visualizations](../vega).
+A final blog shows you [how to combine all of the above in a single web app](../kitchen-sink).
+Looking for the first blog and introduction to this series?
+This blog post will show you [how to get started running your C++ on the web using webassembly](../webassembly).

+## Get in touch with us

+This blog was written by NLeSC's Generalization Team.
+The team consists of Stefan Verhoeven, Faruk Diblen, Jurriaan H. Spaaks, Adam Belloum and Christiaan Meijer.
+Feel free to get in touch with the generalization team at generalization@esciencecenter.nl.